Waning Gibbous on

 Moon after ascending node

-6 days after ascending node on 19 August 2029 at 15:32 in ♐ Sagittarius.
-The Moon is located north of the ecliptic over the following 7 days, until the lunar orbit crosses from North to South in descending node on 3 September 2029 at 01:43 in ♋ Cancer.
+6 days after ascending node on 19 August 2029 at 15:32 in ♐ Sagittarius the Moon is positioned north of the ecliptic over the following 7 days until the lunar crosses the ecliptic again from North to South in descending node on 3 September 2029 at 01:43 in ♋ Cancer.

 Moon before northern standstill

-7 days since the previous standstill on 18 August 2029 at 13:12 in ♐ Sagittarius when the Moon has reached South declination of ∠-24.253°, the lunar orbit is extending northward over the next 6 days to face maximum declination of ∠24.127° at the point of next northern standstill on 1 September 2029 at 23:36 in ♊ Gemini.
+7 days since the last southern standstill on 18 August 2029 at 13:12 in ♐ Sagittarius when the Moon has reached South declination of ∠-24.253° the lunar orbit is extending northward over the next 6 days to face maximum declination of ∠24.127° at the point of next northern standstill on 1 September 2029 at 23:36 in ♊ Gemini.

 Syzygy in 12 days